yiisoft/yii2/framework/UPGRADE.md

   - `validateSlug()`
   - `generateUniqueSlug()`

-* The `value` property of `yii\behaviors\TimestampBehavior` does not treat array as a callable format anymore in order to be consistent with the parent class behavior.
-Use anonymous function instead.

 * The `yii\console\controllers\MessageController` class has been refactored to be better configurable and now also allows setting a lot of configuration options via command line.
 If you extend from this class, make sure it works as expected after these changes.